<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 • Indoor toilets and two portable toilets at the west end of upper parking area

-• 9:00 AM Half Marathon (with full awards, no cash prizes, tangible awards for top 3 M/F overall and for top 3 M/F in 10-year age groups)
+• 9:00 AM Half Marathon (with awards but no cash prizes for top 3 M/F overall and for top 3 M/F in 10-year age groups)

 • Awards